msiemens/tinydb/README.rst

   of Python and PyPy.

 - **powerfully extensible:** You can easily extend TinyDB by writing new storages or modify the behaviour of storages with Middlewares.
-This includes custom serialization of objects, which the used storage can't handle (e.g. for storing `datetime` objects in a JSON file).

 - **100% test coverage:** No explanation needed.